buckbaskin/buckbaskin.github.io/content/formak-weekly-2023-01-15.md

 missing import of FormaK in the generation script.
 As of c5ee64 , this was the limiting factor.
 The solution came down to replacing the `genrule` with a `run_binary` Skylark rule instead.
-The underlying problem seems to be that the genrule gets run in a very basic environment instead of running with all bazel dependencies populated. `run_binary` restricts what can be done, but when configured with a dependency on the Python build target it gets the correct environment.
+The underlying problem seems to be that the genrule gets run in a basic environment instead of running with all bazel dependencies populated. `run_binary` restricts what can be done, but when configured with a dependency on the Python build target it gets the correct environment.
 3b8efa is the diff that fixed things if you want to dig further.